Mot93/jenkins-container-build/README.md

 1. The container registry credentials as `container-registry`

+2. Install the Jenkins plugins: Docker and Docker Pipeline

-2. On the node in charge of the build:
+3. On the node in charge of the build:

     1. Setup the variable `PROCESS_ARCHITECTURE`